Rays' Snell clinches MLB The Show regular-season title

 Baltimore Orioles outfielder Dwight Smith Jr. (19-10) had already concluded his regular-season action over the weekend, and he wound up tied for fifth with Los Angeles Dodgers infielder Gavin Lux (19-10) and Chicago Cubs utility man Ian Happ (19-10).
 Lux dropped all three of his Monday games while Happ went 3-1.

-Chicago White Sox right-hander Lucas Giolito (18-10) and New York Yankees right-hander Tommy Kahnle (18-10) share an eighth place.
+Chicago White Sox right-hander Lucas Giolito (18-10) and New York Yankees right-hander Tommy Kahnle (18-10) share the eighth place.
 Giolito went 1-1 on Monday, and Kahnle posted a 1-2 mark.

 Snell opened with a 7-3 win over Arizona Diamondbacks right-hander Jon Duplantier before falling 3-2 to Minnesota Twins right-hander Trevor May (18-11).
 The Rays lefty then closed with a 4-1 victory over McNeil and a 7-6 decision over San Francisco Giants outfielder Hunter Pence (11-18).
 The last regular-season games will air Wednesday at 10 p.m.
 ET on ESPN2, with Kahnle opposing Houston Astros right-hander Lance McCullers Jr. (14-14) before Giolito squares off with Cincinnati Reds left-hander Amir Garrett (17-11).